tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Creating a test case](Images/lambda-text-case.png)

-Now the name of the new test case appears on the dropdown list next to the _Test_ button, click on the _Test_ button and you can see the test results on the window bellow the Lambda function code.
+Now the name of the new test case appears on the dropdown list next to the _Test_ button, click on the _Test_ button, and you can see the test results on the window bellow the Lambda function code.

 ![Test results](Images/lambda-test-ok.png)

-Since this test case has valid data for both slots, comment to students that the test status is `Succeeded` and the execution results show a response with both slots fulfilled with the data passed on the test case.
+Since this test case has valid data for both slots, comment to students that the test status is `Succeeded`, and the execution results show a response with both slots fulfilled with the data passed on the test case.

-Show students how to add a new test case, click on the test events dropdown list, and choose the _Configure test events_ option.
+Show students how to add a new test case, click on the test events dropdown list and choose the _Configure test events_ option.

 ![Add new test event](Images/lambda-add-new-test-evet.png)

-By default, you will see that the last used test case is selected, notice that the _Edit saved test events_ option is selected, so you can edit the test event.
+By default, you will see that the last used test case is selected, notice that the _Edit saved test events_ option is chosen so that you can edit the test event.

 ![Edit saved test event](Images/lambda-add-new-test-default-selection.png)